fjsnow/fjsn.io/README.md

 # content
 ```

 Optionally, you can provide `listed: false` in the frontmatter to hide the post from the index and the sitemap.
+Posts are validated at build time, so you'll get an error if you forget to fill in the required fields.

 ## Running the site